publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIII/ptV/m__us_usc_t19_s1593a.md

         When a party that—

-            (A) has been certified as a participant in the drawback compliance program under subsection (e) of this section; and
+            (A) has been certified as a participant in the drawback compliance program under subsection (e); and

             (B) is generally in compliance with the appropriate procedures and requirements of the program;

-            commits a violation of subsection (a) of this section, the Customs Service, shall, in the absence of fraud or repeated violations, and in lieu of a monetary penalty, issue a written notice of the violation to the party.
+            commits a violation of subsection (a), the Customs Service, shall, in the absence of fraud or repeated violations, and in lieu of a monetary penalty, issue a written notice of the violation to the party.
 Repeated violations by a party may result in the issuance of penalties and removal of certification under the program until corrective action, satisfactory to the Customs Service, is taken.

         (2) __Contents of notice__

         A notice of violation issued under paragraph (1) shall—

-            (A) state that the party has violated subsection (a) of this section;
+            (A) state that the party has violated subsection (a);

             (B) explain the nature of the violation; and

-            (C) warn the party that future violations of subsection (a) of this section may result in the imposition of monetary penalties.
+            (C) warn the party that future violations of subsection (a) may result in the imposition of monetary penalties.

         (3) __Response to notice__